eljefeasu/database_optimizations/README.md

   * [x] "Idle" time in Chrome's timeline _882.49 ms_
   * [x] The time given by Rails at the top of the page _5.577238 seconds_
   * [x] The time given by Rails at the bottom of the page (sorry for the long scroll) _6.833341 seconds_
-* [ ] Examine the code that is run when the root path loads.
+* [x] Examine the code that is run when the root path loads.
 Modify the controller commands which access the database to make them more efficient.
-* [ ] Calculate your percent improvement in runtime.
+* [x] Calculate your percent improvement in runtime.
+  * [x] Total time in Chrome's timeline _9.8 seconds_
+  * [x] "Idle" time in Chrome's timeline _897.81 ms_
+  * [x] The time given by Rails at the top of the page _0.016127 seconds_
+  * [x] The time given by Rails at the bottom of the page (sorry for the long scroll) _3.02472 seconds_
 * [ ] Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
 Was there an improvement or a worsening of runtime?
 By what percent and why?
 * [ ] Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?